-Limited Express Kuroshio connects Kii peninsula, Kyoto, Shin-Osaka and Tennoji.
+The limited express Kuroshio connects Kii peninsula, Kyoto, Shin-Osaka and Tennoji.
 This is the train which you take to get Shingu, Kii-Katsuura, Shirahama, Kii-Tanabe.
 These places are known as the gateway to UNESCO World Heritage site, “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range”.

-This train is covered by Japan Rail Pass, Kansai Wide Area Pass, Kansai Hiroshima Area Pass and Kansai Hokuriku Area Pass.
+This train is covered by JR Pass, Kansai Wide Area Pass, Kansai Hiroshima Area Pass and Kansai Hokuriku Area Pass.

 I will show you more information about this train in this post.